 Doctoral Program in Mathematics

 The UCF Math PhD program started from Fall 1993 with a Financial Mathematics track added in Fall 2017 and it has awarded 83 PhD degrees.
-Currently there are 47 active PhD students with 45 graduate teaching/research assistantships (Fall 2019).
+Currently the program has 46 active PhD students with 48 graduate teaching/research assistantships (Spring 2020).

 The UCF Math PhD program provides broad based training in pure, applied and industrial mathematics.
 The program consists of at least 75 credit hours of course work beyond the bachelor’s degree, of which a minimum of 39 hours of formal course work, exclusive of independent study and directed research.
 Students are required to take several core courses and at least two course sequences, and also electives outside the department.
 Students must pass the cumulative qualifying examinations at the PhD level after taking core courses, and pass candidacy examinations after taking two course sequences.
 By the third year, a student should have selected an advisor, formed a committee and started a research program.
 In the semesters following the candidacy examination, a student takes at least 15 credit hours of dissertation research and engages original and creative mathematical research that pushes back the frontier of knowledge.
 A PhD is awarded after a successful dissertation defense.